Joshua Brillante: Melbourne City

 At the end of his contract with Sydney FC, Brillante was in talks to extend, but in the end was signed by Melbourne City, reportedly on a multi-year season contract.

 Xanthi

 In September 2020, Brillante left Melbourne City to join Greek club Xanthi under the coaching of Tony Popovic.

 Melbourne Victory

 In July 2021, Brillante returned to his home country to play for the Melbourne Victory also under coach Tony Popovic.
 He was named captain ahead of the 2021/22 season despite not having played a competitive game for the team.
+After 50 league games for the club and despite having a year remaining on his contract, Brillante mutually terminated his contract with the club.

+Western Sydney Wanderers

+Shortly thereafter, on 9 July 2023, he signed a 2-year contract with Western Sydney Wanderers, becoming the sixth A-League Men club he will have represented.

 International career

+Brillante represented Australia at U20 level at the 2012 AFC U-19 Championship in United Arab Emirates and at the 2013 FIFA U-20 World Cup in Turkey.
 In May 2018 he was named in Australia’s preliminary 26 man squad for the 2018 World Cup in Russia.